Not all paints are the same. There are some paints that have been designed for a specific use such as elastomeric paint.

-For example, if you are elastomeric masonry sealer on the roof, make sure that the product is ideal for the roof’s material and the kind of slope you have in your home.
+For example, if you are applying an elastomeric masonry sealer on the roof, make sure that the product is ideal for the roof’s material and the kind of slope you have in your home.

 When rolling or spraying, start working from one outer side towards the inward and then to the other side.

-Try to maintain wet edge to get the best results without any imperfections.
+Try to maintain a wet edge to get the best results without any imperfections.

 Precaution and Tips when Applying Elastomeric Coating

-For making the application process easier and smooth here are few tips you may follow:
+For making the application process easier and smooth here are a few tips you may follow:

 - Apply the exterior elastomeric coating on a nice sunny day, it should not be too hot